-1. Statement of the Problem
+1.1 Problem Statement

-Surface ozone (O3) at any given location can be conceptually considered to be the sum of that produced locally added to a 'regional background' transported into the area by the large-scale winds.
-Both the locally-produced and background ozone are affected by large-scale circulations through complex dynamical, physical, and chemical processes.
-Previous studies (Nielsen-Gammon et al., 2005a; 2005b; Rappenglück et al., 2008; Tucker et al., 2010; Berlin et al., 2013) have demonstrated the impact of large-scale circulation and associated meteorological factors on surface ozone concentrations and ozone exceedances in the Houston-Galveston-Brazoria (HGB) area, which was classified in 2012 as a "marginal" nonattainment zone for O3 by the U.S. Environmental Protection Agency (EPA) under the 2008 standard (TCEQ, 2012).
-Given that National Ambient Air Quality Standards (NAAQS) for ground-level ozone have become increasingly stringent, it is important to understand and quantify the extent to which the variability in large-scale circulations.
+The Houston-Galveston-Brazoria (HGB) area was classified in 2012 as a "marginal" nonattainment zone for ozone (O3) by the U.S. Environmental Protection Agency (EPA) under the 2008 National Ambient Air Quality Standards (NAAQS) standard (TCEQ, 2012).
+Previous studies (Nielsen-Gammon et al., 2005a; 2005b; Rappenglück et al., 2008; Tucker et al., 2010; Berlin et al., 2013) have demonstrated the impact of large-scale circulation and associated meteorological factors on surface ozone concentrations and ozone exceedances in HGB.
+Given that NAAQS for ground-level ozone have become increasingly stringent, it is important to understand and quantify the extent to which the variability in surface ozone concentrations and nonattainment statistics over HGB is associated with the variability in large-scale circulations.

-The Bermuda High is a key driver of large-scale circulation patterns in Southeastern Texas in summer (Figure 1) (Davis et al., 1997).
-There are two mechanistic linkages between the Bermuda High (BH) and surface ozone in HGB: first, the west extension of the BH defines the strength of low-level jet (LLJ) of southerly flows that bring marine air with lower ozone background from the Gulf of Mexico (Higgins et al. 1997); second, the high pressure system allows for clear sky and warm temperature conditions that are favorable for local production of ozone.
+The Bermuda High (BH) is a key driver of large-scale circulation patterns in Southeastern Texas in summer (Figure 1) (Davis et al., 1997).
+There are two mechanistic linkages between the BH and surface ozone in HGB: first, the west extension of the BH defines the strength of low-level jet (LLJ) of southerly flows that bring marine air with lower ozone background from the Gulf of Mexico (Higgins et al. 1997); second, the high pressure system allows for clear sky and warm temperature conditions that are favorable for local production of ozone.
 It has been suggested that the late summer maximum of surface ozone in HGB can be explained by a decrease in the strength of LLJ resulting from the reduced intensity of the BH in later summer (Nielsen-Gammon et al., 2005a).

 Given the underlying mechanism of BH influencing maritime background $O_3$ in HGB, it is tempting to explore the observational records for any relationships between BH and $O_3$ .
-Indeed, Zhu and Liang (2013) has revealed a moderate-to-strong negative correlation between summer interannual anomalies of the BH intensity and maximum daily 8-h average for ozone (MDA8) over HGB during the period of 1993-2010 and applied that correlation to evaluate regional climate models.
+Indeed, Zhu and Liang (2013) has revealed a moderate-to-strong negative correlation between summer interannual anomalies of the BH intensity and maximum daily 8-h average (MDA8) over HGB during the period of 1993-2010 and applied that correlation to evaluate regional climate models.
 However, there has been no attempt to derive a quantitative relationship of predictability power between the variability of BH and surface $O_3$ concentrations over HGB.
 Such a relationship will serve as a policy-aiding analytical tool to understand the interannual variability of ozone nonattainment statistics over HGB attributable to that of large-scale circulations.

 It is a known problem that the GEOS-Chem global chemical transport model (CTM), like many other global models, has a tendency to overestimate ozone at Gulf Coast sites in summer during onshore flow from the Gulf of Mexico (Li et al., 2002; Fiore et al., 2002; Reidmiller et al., 2009; Zhang et al., 2011; McDonald-Buller, 2011).
-Since the regulatory models of Texas Commission on Environmental Quality (TCEQ) adopt boundary conditions from the GEOS-Chem global CTM, they are subject to the same deficiency.
+Since the regulatory models of Texas Commission on Environmental Quality adopt boundary conditions from the GEOS-Chem global CTM, they are subject to the same deficiency.
 While inadequate marine boundary layer chemistry has been attributed as one possible explanation for the high bias in the global models, this bias can be also caused by insufficient representation of the dynamic linkage between BH and ozone inflow to HGB (Fiore et al., 2002).
-The observation-derived, quantitative relationships between BH and HGB ozone can be used as a mechanistic basis to design a bias correction scheme in the GEOS-Chem global CTM to improve its simulation of background $O_3$ associated with maritime inflow to HGB.
-The proposed bias correction to GEOS-Chem will benefit the regulatory model at TCEQ through improving boundary conditions at the Gulf of Mexico model domain.
+This project will develop the observation-derived, quantitative relationships between BH and HGB ozone which is then used as a mechanistic basis to design a bias correction scheme in the GEOS-Chem global CTM to improve its simulation of background O3 associated with maritime inflow to HGB.
+The results will benefit the regulatory models of TCEQ through improved boundary conditions at the Gulf of Mexico model domain.